mdn/webextensions-examples/notify-link-clicks-i18n/README.md

 # What it shows

+This example extension shows how to:

-* How to inject content scripts declaratively using manifest.json.
+* Inject content scripts declaratively using manifest.json.
-* How to send messages from a content script to a background script.
+* Send messages from a content script to a background script.
-* How to display system notifications using the notifications API.
+* Display system notifications using the notifications API.
-* How to use the internationalization (i18n) system.
+* Use the internationalization (i18n) system.